pamebengloff/react-projects/README.md

 # react-projects
-A repo for the apprentice program
+A repo for my-app, a project from the apprentice